Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 Sun Express Flight from Luton UK to Antalya Turkey

-How this all happened was so mad really.
-I left Tunisia, spent a night in Milan on the way back and after only 2 days (if that) I was back off again.
-And not just this – I had to catch up on 10 days of eBay orders, there was getting my bags packed again and I had a driving lesson booked for the first whole day I was back for as well.
+How this all happened was so mad.
+I left Tunisia, spent a night in Milan, and after only two days—or less—I was off again.
+And it wasn’t just that: I had to catch up on 10 days of eBay orders, pack my bags again, and I even had a driving lesson booked for my first full day back.

 Getting Into Antalya, Airport Turkey